sahmotaman/TMM-FE-Simulation/Readme.txt

 - Copy the suitable "*.cae" and/or "*.inp" file(s) from "Abaqus FE Models" folder to the working directory.

-- Copy the "material_data.inp" from "TMM Material Properties - 20MnCr5" folder to the working directory.
+- Copy "material_data.inp" from "TMM Material Properties - 20MnCr5" folder to the working directory.

 - Here, Fortran scripts including Abaqus user material subroutines have been written using free-format Fortran 90 syntax.
-Therefore, for error-free compilation, flag "free" needs to be added to the Fortran compiler options in the Abaqus default's environment file.
-The other way is to copy the suitable "abaqus_v6.env" file from the folder "Abaqus Environment Files" to the working directory.
+Therefore, for error-free compilation, flag "free" needs to be added to the Fortran compiler options in the Abaqus default environment file.
+The other way is to copy suitable "abaqus_v6.env" file from the folder "Abaqus Environment Files" to the working directory.

 - In case of using Linux operating system, the extension of corresponding Abaqus material subroutine file located in "Abaqus User Material Subroutines" folder from "*.for" needs to renamed to "*.f".